mogill/ems/README.md

   </center>

 ### Less is More
+Because all systems are already multicore, multithreading requires no additional equipment, system permissions, or application services, making it easy to get started.
 The reduced complexity of
-lightweight threads executing on a multicore server and communicating through shared memory is reflected in a rapid code-debug cycle for easy development.
+lightweight threads communicating through shared memory is reflected in a rapid code-debug cycle for ad-hoc application development.
-And because all systems are already multicore, multithreading requires no additional equipment, system permissions, or application services, making it easy to get started.

 ## More Technical Information